 However, automation's grip becomes tenuous when it comes to the verification of first-order properties of functional programs over algebraic data types (ADTs) such as lists or trees over basic types like integers.
 Functional programs over ADTs can be expressed mathematically using a set of recursively defined functions over types.
-Programs hence can be expressed as a set of first-order definitions of functions Defs that are universally quantified over their inputs.
-The goal of verification,
+Programs hence can be expressed as a set of first-order

-Authors' addresses: Adithya Murali, adithya5@illinois.edu, University of Illinois at Urbana-Champaign, , USA; Lucas Peña, lucaspena13@gmail.com, University of Illinois at Urbana-Champaign, , USA; Ranjit Jhala, rjhala@eng.ucsd.edu, University of California at San Diego, , USA; P. Madhusudan, madhu@illinois.edu, University of Illinois at Urbana-Champaign, , USA.
+Authors' addresses: Adithya Murali, adithya5@illinois.edu, University of Illinois Urbana-Champaign, Urbana, USA; Lucas Peña, lucaspena13@gmail.com, University of Illinois Urbana-Champaign, Urbana, USA; Ranjit Jhala, rjhala@eng.ucsd.edu, University of California San Diego, San Diego, USA; P. Madhusudan, madhu@illinois.edu, University of Illinois Urbana-Champaign, Urbana, USA.